-SSA 550, "Related Parties"
+&lt;sup>11 SSA 550, Related Parties

-Major subsidiaries and associated entities, including consolidated and non-consolidated structures.

-Debt structure and related terms, including off-balance-sheet financing arrangements and leasing arrangements.

-Beneficial owners (local, foreign, business reputation and experience) and related parties.

-Use of derivative financial instruments.

-Financial reporting such as:

-Accounting principles and industry-specific practices, including industry-specific significant categories (for example, loans and investments for banks, or research and development for pharmaceuticals).

-Revenue recognition practices.

-Accounting for fair values.

-Foreign currency assets, liabilities and transactions.

-Accounting for unusual or complex transactions including those in controversial or emerging areas (for example, accounting for stock-based compensation).

-A32.
+- Alliances, joint ventures, and outsourcing activities. - Geographic dispersion and industry segmentation. - Location of production facilities, warehouses, and offices, and location and quantities of inventories. - Key customers and important suppliers of goods and services, employment arrangements (including the existence of union contracts, pension and other post-employment benefits, stock option or incentive bonus arrangements, and government regulation related to employment matters). - Research and development activities and expenditures. - Transactions with related parties. - Investments and investment activities such as: - Planned or recently executed acquisitions or divestitures. - Investments and dispositions of securities and loans. - Capital investment activities. - o Investments in non-consolidated entities, including partnerships, joint ventures and special-purpose entities. - Financing and financing activities such as: - Major subsidiaries and associated entities, including consolidated and non-consolidated structures. - O Debt structure and related terms, including off-balance-sheet financing arrangements and leasing arrangements. - o Beneficial owners (local, foreign, business reputation and experience) and related parties. - Use of derivative financial instruments. - Financial reporting practices such as: - Accounting principles and industry-specific practices, including for industry-specific significant classes of transactions, account balances and related disclosures in the financial statements (for example, loans and investments for banks, or research and development for pharmaceuticals). - o Revenue recognition. - Accounting for fair values. - Foreign currency assets, liabilities and transactions. - Accounting for unusual or complex transactions including those in controversial or emerging areas (for example, accounting for stock-based compensation).

+A33.
 Significant changes in the entity from prior periods may give rise to, or change, risks of material misstatement.